blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 - 2. Yoga (Connection with Reality)
 	- It is based on the Sankhya school of thought
 	- It derives onotology and epistemology from Sankhya, but adds the concept of Ishvara (God)
-	- **Books**
+	- **Foundational Texts**
-		- It is mainly based on the Yoga Sutras of Patanjali
+		- Yoga Sutras of Patanjali (Main)
+		- Yoga Bhashya
+		- Yoga Vasishta
-		- It was also influenced by books such as Yoga Vasishta and Bhagavad Gita
+		- Bhagavad Gita
+	- **Metaphysics**
 		- Asmita (Egoism due to indentification of Purusha with Buddhi), is a Klesham (Affliction) that obstructs one from Yoga
 	- **Epistemology**
 		- Knowledge is possible through three **Pramanas** (Means):
 			- **Pratyaksha** (Direct Perception)
 			- **Anumaana** (Logical Inference)
 			- **Shabda** (Verbal Testimony)

+About Nyaya, Vaisheshika, Mimamsa: https://old.reddit.com/r/hinduism/comments/1c6sr6b/why_are_some_astik_philosophies_like_yoga_vedanta/

 - 3. Nyaya (Principles of Reality)
 	- Nyaya school's epistemology accepts four out of six Pramanas as reliable means of gaining knowledge – Pratyaksha (Perception), Anumāṇa (Logical Inference), Upamāṇa (Comparison and Analogy) and Shabda (Verbal Testimony).
 	- It states that suffering is caused by bad understandings and ignorance
 	- Liberation can be achieved with right understanding
 	- It postulates Asat-Karya-Vada (Proposition of Non-Existent Effect)
+	- **Foundational Texts**
+		- Nyaya Sutra by Aksapada Gautama
+		- Nyaya Bhashya by Vatsyayana
+	- **Metaphysics**
+		-
 	- **Epistemology**
 		- Knowledge is possible through four **Pramanas** (Means):
 			- **Pratyaksha** (Direct Perception)